RiFactor/global-game-jam-26/README.md

 |                                                                                |
 +--------------------------------------------------------------------------------+
 ```
-- Multiplayer Web broweser game, where the objective is to avoid being captured by the clan that wants your current mask.
+- Multiplayer Last man standing PvE Web broweser game, where the objective is to avoid being captured by the clan that wants your current mask.
+You can either aid or sabotage your fellow players.
 - Stack: Javascript, Python